Compare quotes from our trusted insurance partners:

 Vero

-When you’re working with clients, suppliers, and on construction sites, there is plenty of potential for things to go wrong.
-Fires, injuries from live wires, accidental damage to a customer’s home, tool theft… these are just some of the potentially expensive risks that could create unplanned bills for sparkies.
+Working as an electrician comes with risk.
+Fires, injuries from live wires, accidental damage to a customer’s home, tool theft, just to name a few… these are just some of the potentially expensive hazards that could create unplanned bills for sparkies.

 An electrician installing lights

-Electricians may need business insurance to get licensed, meet contractual obligations and manage unplanned bills.
+Electricians may need business insurance to get licensed, meet contractual requirements and cover unexpected costs.

 Enter a jobsite